-The UK government intends to make significant changes to the slavery and human trafficking statement regime.
+The previous UK government intended to make significant changes to the slavery and human trafficking statement regime.
 Changes to the regime were proposed in September 2020 which led to a new Modern Slavery Bill being proposed in the Queen's Speech May 2022.
 The Queen's Speech outlined the government's intention to mandate areas to be covered in modern slavery statements, require them to be published on a government-run registry, and introduce civil penalties for non-compliance.

-The changes proposed by the UK government have been supplemented by guidance published by other organisations, for example by HM Revenue & Customs (Advice on applying supply chain due diligence principles to assure labour supply chains) and the Ethical Trading Initiative (Modern Slavery Reporting Framework).
+The changes proposed by the UK government were supplemented by guidance published by other organisations, for example by HM Revenue & Customs (Advice on applying supply chain due diligence principles to assure labour supply chains) and the Ethical Trading Initiative (Modern Slavery Reporting Framework).
+However, no progress was made in this regard during the 2022-23 Parliamentary session, and the Bill was not mentioned in the King's Speech 2023.
+The new UK government has yet to clarify its approach.
+As a result, the future of the proposed changes is unclear.